NoraCodes/nora.codes/content/tutorial/an-intro-to-x86_64-reverse-engineering.markdown

 }
 </code></pre>

 This is really all we need.
-Simply adding one to each letter of `password1` in ASCII gives us "o\`rrvnqc0".
+Simply subtracting one from each letter of `password1` in ASCII gives us "o\`rrvnqc0".
 Let's try it:

 <pre><code>
 $ ./crackme02.64 o\`rrvnqc0